Top 4 Myths About Fabric Softeners

 Fabric softeners offer a specific feel, but other methods can achieve similar results—and some garments benefit from a stiffer texture.
 Fabric softeners work by depositing a layer of electrically charged chemical compounds on fabric.

+Fabric softener produces a waxy film that does not mix well with down feathers.
 With fabric softener in the washer, the workout clothes are coated in softener and water can’t get through the actual fibers that need cleaning.
 It means stains will set in your laundry quicker and more often.

 Wool is naturally a hefty material.
 The heftiness of wool is what gives it it’s famous lightness and fluffiness underneath the coarse exterior.
 But, when you coated with conditioner, the wool flattens and you’ll lose texture and warmth.